 - Claypot chai,** revive yourself before conquering the other pavilions.

-- Most picturesque pavilion with artisanal sweets made fresh.
-Sneak in samples of crispy kaak rolled in tahini, sesame and honey.
-Also freshly spun buttery pistachio brittle, aka sohan.
+Artisanal sweets made fresh.
+Sneak in samples of freshly spun buttery pistachio brittle, aka sohan.

-- 1st stall to the right as you enter, Za’atar Jabali**—wild mountain za’atar that Palestinians are banned from picking due to an inane Israeli law.
-Grilled olives, olive oil, chilli sauce, preserved Nabulsi cheese and other pantry treasures.
+- All the za’atar, especially the pomegranate, spicy, and mountain aka jabali ones that Palestinians are banned from picking due to an inane Israeli law.
+Grilled olives, olive oil, chilli sauce, preserved Nabulsi cheese, and other pantry treasures.
 Went in to support a cause, and totally fell in love.
 This isn’t about sympathy, those ingredients are genuinely irresistible even in a political void.

-- Takoyaki, custardy spheres of octopus shaped with skewers in a cast iron pan, a mesmerizing process.
+Takoyaki, custardy spheres of octopus shaped with skewers in a cast iron pan, a mesmerizing process.
 Request restraint on toppings.
 Tasty only when piping hot.
-Chicken and shrimp options available.
+Chicken and shrimp options are available.

 Prayers for Palestine,